-Once you’ve got vertical creative, use it to prospect hard on IG stories and Snapchat where costs are far lower than other feeds.
+Once you’ve locked down thumb-stopping vertical creative, use it to prospect hard on Instagram stories and Snapchat where costs are far lower than other feeds.

 As you launch new creative, test it through different placements and on different social media platforms.

-But, before you scale, make sure you have your holiday budget, offer, and DAM calculated.
+Before you scale, lock down your holiday budget, offer, and delayed attribution multiplier.

-The reason we’re pushing hard to launch campaigns during Oct. and at the beginning of Nov. is that CPMs are much cheaper.
+The reason we’re pushing hard to launch campaigns during Oct. is that CPMs are much cheaper.

-By doing this, you’ll build a retargeting audience with the expectation of converting them when the biggest shopping days of the year arrive.
+It also means you’ll be building a retargeting audience with the expectation of converting them when the big shopping days arrive.